Skip to main content

 Limits of Homeowner’s Insurance Policy

 So, you’ve purchased a home or signed a rental agreement and therefore purchased homeowner’s or renter’s insurance.
-This is great news.
-You’re well on your way to peace of mind.
+However, standard policies have limits, especially for valuable possessions insurance.

-Let’s go over a few of these key factors and the important terminology you should understand to ensure you have a clear grasp of your homeowner’s insurance policy.
+Let’s go over a few of these key factors and the important terminology so you have a clear grasp of your homeowner’s insurance policy.

 • Deductibles: A deductible is an out-of-pocket expense that the insurance holder needs to pay for damage or loss that is covered under your homeowner’s insurance policy.
-This can take some homeowners by surprise because they aren’t aware that their policy doesn’t cover the entire cost of the lost or damaged item.
+This can take some homeowners by surprise because their policy doesn’t cover the entire cost of the lost or damaged item.
 Make sure you have a clear understanding of your policy deductible.

 • Limits of Liability: This is a crucial component of a homeowner’s insurance policy, especially for individuals with high-value items and assets they are looking to protect.
-The liability limit is the maximum amount the insurance company will be required to pay a policyholder during a specific period of time.
+The liability limit is the maximum amount the insurance company will be required to pay a policyholder during a specific period.
+It’s a crucial homeowner’s insurance policy component, especially for

 • Excluded Scenarios: There are a few scenarios that are typically excluded from insurance coverage on most homeowner’s policies.
 These scenarios fall under what is usually referred to as a Force Majeure clause.
 Under contract law, this typically covers natural disasters, acts of God, and acts of war.
 If your property or belongings are damaged in a scenario that falls under this clause of your contract, your insurance company is not obligated to provide coverage.